 As more Catholic schools close in our inner cities, and fewer of our neediest children have access to a Catholic education, an opportunity has arisen to provide a new way to share the beauty of the Catholic faith with children who do not have access to a Catholic school.
 Especially urgent is providing vibrant and rich faith formation to Latino children and families—the future of the Catholic Church in America.

 About El Camino

-El Camino, which means “The Way” in Spanish, provides Catholic faith formation, character development, and academic support through a fun and enriching extended day program.
-Broadly, we want to help our children to know and love Christ better, to grow in virtue, to achieve academic success, and to have fun.
+El Camino, which means “The Way” in Spanish, provides Catholic faith formation, activity classes and sports, character development, and homework help through a fun and enriching extended day program.
+Broadly, we want to help our children to know, love and serve Christ better; to grow in virtue; to achieve academic success; and to have fun.
 And we want to strengthen the Church by evangelizing whole families.
 The program is modeled after a much smaller and very successful pilot program that Seton launched in Oakland, CA, which is showcased in this video.

-El Camino serves more than 270 kindergarten through fifth-grade children for between 60 and 90 minutes, Monday through Friday.
-Four days a week in our afternoon program, children receive homework help from experienced teachers, a nutritious snack, and 35 minutes each of catechism and physical fitness.
-Five days a week in our morning program, children receive a snack and 45 minutes of catechism.
-Children and families have regular opportunities for shared and personal prayer, and reading of Holy Scripture.
+El Camino serves more than 350 kindergarten through sixth-grade children for 90 minutes a day, Monday through Thursday.
+Four days a week, our children receive homework help from experienced teachers, a nutritious snack, and 30 minutes each of catechism and physical fitness or sports.
+Children and families have regular opportunities for reading of Holy Scripture, and for shared and personal prayer.
 Below are key components of El Camino’s model:

 Forming Lifelong Disciples: At El Camino, children are called “disciples,” not “students” or “scholars”.
 We want to instill a life-long understanding that we are all called to be disciples of Christ, who must “not only keep the faith and live on it, but also profess it, confidently bear witness to it, and spread it” (CCC,1816).